katur/blogsite/README.md

   (e.g. Microsoft-Word-like interface that interprets your text as HTML, subject to annoying misinterpretations), or too low-level (raw HTML).
   TODO: custom extension for image captions
-- Authors can add, edit, and delete their own posts through a custom interface.
+- Authors can add their own posts through a custom interface.
   TODO: Add editing and deleting.
 When editing, pre-populate with existing content.
 Also, restrict any updates to blogs for which the user is an author, and restrict editing/deleting to user's own posts.
-- Timestamps are generated for post publication and modification times.
+- Timestamps are automatically generated for post publication and modification times.
 Post publication time can be overridden to allow for a future publication time.
 Modification time is only displayed if it is after publication time.
 - Posts can be tagged with keywords.
 - The number of post views are stored (using Django's session variables, so that multiple views by the same person are rarely recorded).